Military–industrial complex: First era

-From 1797 to 1941, the government only relied on civilian industries while the country was actually at war.
-The government owned their own shipyards and weapons manufacturing facilities which they relied on through World War I. With World War II came a massive shift in the way that the American government armed the military.
+From 1797 to 1941, the U.S. government only relied on civilian industries while the country was actually at war.
+The government owned their own shipyards and weapons manufacturing facilities which they relied on through World War I. With World War II came a massive shift in the way that the U.S. government armed the military.

-With the onset of World War II President Franklin D. Roosevelt established the War Production Board to coordinate civilian industries and shift them into wartime production.
-Throughout World War II arms production in the United States went from around one percent of the annual GDP to 40 percent of the GDP.
-Various American companies, such as Boeing and General Motors, maintained and expanded their defense divisions.
+In World War II, the U.S. President Franklin D. Roosevelt established the War Production Board to coordinate civilian industries and shift them into wartime production.
+Arms production in the U.S. went from around one percent of annual Gross domestic product (GDP) to 40 percent of GDP.
+U.S. companies, such as Boeing and General Motors, maintained and expanded their defense divisions.
 These companies have gone on to develop various technologies that have improved civilian life as well, such as night-vision goggles and GPS.

-Second era
+Second era (Cold War)

-The second era is identified as beginning with the coining of the term by President Dwight D. Eisenhower.
+The second era is identified as beginning with the coining of the term by U.S. President Dwight D. Eisenhower.
 This era continued through the Cold War period, up to the end of the Warsaw Pact and the collapse of the Soviet Union.

+The phrase rose to prominence in the years following Eisenhower's farewell address, as part of opposition to the Vietnam War.
+John Kenneth Galbraith said that he and others quoted Eisenhower's farewell address for the "flank protection it provided" when criticizing military power given Eisenhower's "impeccably conservative" reputation.

+Following Eisenhower's address, the term became a staple of American political and sociological discourse.
+Many Vietnam War–era activists and polemicists, such as Seymour Melman and Noam Chomsky employed the concept in their criticism of U.S. foreign policy, while other academics and policymakers found it to be a useful analytical framework.
+Although the MIC was bound up in its origins with the bipolar international environment of the Cold War, some contended that the MIC might endure under different geopolitical conditions (for example, George F. Kennan wrote in 1987 that "were the Soviet Union to sink tomorrow under the waters of the ocean, the American military–industrial complex would have to remain, substantially unchanged, until some other adversary could be invented.").
+The collapse of the Soviet Union and the resultant decrease in global military spending (the so-called 'peace dividend') did in fact lead to decreases in defense industrial output and consolidation among major arms producers, although global expenditures rose again following the September 11 attacks and the ensuing "War on terror", as well as the more recent increase in geopolitical tensions associated with strategic competition between the United States, Russia, and China.

-A 1965 article written by Marc Pilisuk and Thomas Hayden says benefits of the Military Industrial Complex of the United States include the advancement of the civilian technology market as civilian companies benefit from innovations from the MIC and vice versa.
-In 1993 the Pentagon urged defense contractors to consolidate due to the collapse of communism and shrinking defense budget.
+A 1965 article written by Marc Pilisuk and Thomas Hayden says benefits of the military–industrial complex of the U.S. include the advancement of the civilian technology market as civilian companies benefit from innovations from the MIC and vice versa.
+In 1993, the Pentagon urged defense contractors to consolidate due to the fall of communism and a shrinking defense budget.